TJJjiajuan/EnDecon/README.md

 conda env create -f requirment_EnDecon_CPU.yml
 ```

-If you want to run the DWLS, SpatialDWLS, Stereoscope and cell2location
+If you want to run the SpatialDWLS, Stereoscope and cell2location
 for the ensemble learning, we advise that the user should install
 [anaconda](https://www.anaconda.com/) and run the upper command on the
 terminal (ubuntu)/CMD (windows) to install the python dependencies for